 Which Schools Offer Locomotive Engineering Training?

 Locomotive engineers work with trains of all types.
-Read on to learn how you can get the education needed for a career as a locomotive engineer.
-Schools offering Supply Chain Management degrees can also be found in these popular choices.
+Read the article below to learn how you can get the education needed for a career as a locomotive engineer.

 Schools That Offer Locomotive Engineering Training

 Federal regulations require that you complete a formal training program before you may work as a locomotive engineer.
 Many railroad companies provide on-the-job training for those interested in an engineering role within the rail transportation industry.
 Another option is for you to complete a basic locomotive engineering program offered at several community colleges.

 |Prerequisites||High school diploma/GED, application completion, sometimes a placement exam and application fee|

 |Continuing Education||Certification through the Federal Railroad Administration is available, and may be required (depending on your career choice)|

 |Education Levels||Certificates, associate's degrees and training courses are all available in this field|

 |Median Salary (2018)||$62,930 (Rail conductors and yardmasters) // $62,100 (Locomotive engineers)*|

 |Job Outlook (2016-2026)||-2% decline (Rail conductors and yardmasters) // -3% decline (Railroad engineers)*|

 Johnson County Community College